Bifurcation and chaos in nonlinear Lindblad equations: Discussion and Conclusion

 The last example has demonstrated most clearly that the density matrix is determined by the environment of the quantum system.
 In this example, the environment is given by a classical device that determines the magnetic field and the temperature to which the quantum system is exposed.
 There is no other way in which a quantum system can be controlled or influenced apart from changing classical, macroscopic control parameters, which then can cascade down to the quantum system.
-When the environment is simple, for instance a heat bath that does not change in time, this top-down determination of the density matrix does not impose itself so clearly.
-However, when the environment is not in equilibrium but undergoes a nontrivial time evolution, the density matrix that characterizes the quantum system also undergoes a nontrivial time evolution, which is in general nonlinear and can even be chaotic, as shown in section \ref{SubSection_3_dim_case}.
+When the environment is simple, for instance a heat bath that does not change in time, this top-down determination of the density matrix is often overlooked, although temperature is a thermodynamic variable that is imposed by the environment.
+In the examples discussed in Sections \ref{SubSection_2_dim_case} and \ref{SubSection_3_dim_case}, there was additionally a bottom-up influence from the quantum system to the classical environment, as the classical environment responded to the magnetization of the system.
+In quantum-state transformation protocols, there is also such a feedback from the quantum system to the classical system, as the postselection depends on the measurement outcome.
+The difference to our examples is that in our mean-field model the measurement is done on all interacting spins of the system, which leads to a classical measurement result (the vector $\bm$), and not to the binary outcome of the measurement on a spin-1/2 system.

-The notion of chaos in \cite{kiss2006complex,kiss2011measurement,torres2017measurement} is different in character, since it is discrete chaos coming from the iterative application of nonlinear quantum state transformations \cite{bechmann1998non}).
-In contrast, our chaotic dynamics occurs in a time-continuous dynamical system, i.e., in a system of coupled differential equations that have mathematically the same form as a classical chaotic system (in our example, the Roessler model).
-Nevertheless, in both these cases the top-down influence from the classical environment is essential.